donnyroufs/kondah/README.md

 - [x] Allow for registering dependencies and resolving through Reflect API.
 - [x] Register services at boundaries (ICollection).
 - [x] Use Energizor during unit tests.
+- [ ] Add a testable kondah instance.
 - [ ] Add custom services to Energizor which allows for composition.
 - [ ] Implement the Express Http Platform to create **restful APIs** with ease.
 - [ ] Register constants (functions, values) to Energizor which improves testability.